 What would you like to read about?
 Pick one of our topics.

 Many people are familiar with St. John’s wort oil and its characteristic deep red colour.
 Numerous manufacturers offer this oil, which is used for neuralgia, rheumatism, lumbago and sprains.
 With its calming, analgesic and wound-healing properties, it not only helps with cracked skin and skin irritations where the skin is reddened, but also with minor burns.
+In 2019 St. John's wort was named medicinal plant of the year.1

 The red oil is very easy to make at home.
 To do this you need a plant oil, such as olive or peanut oil, and fresh St. John’s wort (Hypericum perforatum).
 You can find the bright yellow flower growing along the roadside in June, usually in areas of full sunlight.
 Traditionally, flowering St. John’s wort is finely chopped and steeped in plant oil for four weeks in transparent glass jars placed in direct sunlight.
 During this time, the components of the St. John’s wort seep into the oil and the initially greenish-yellow blend turns red.
 After pressing the plant parts, the oil is ready.